Last Updated on 4.8.22 by Michael Smoult

 - Management of your investments and assets

 When appointing an LPA with your business in mind, I recommend you appoint somebody that is familiar with the business.
 Also, and this may seem obvious, make sure you trust the person and that they are aware of the responsibilities.
-If operating via a limited company it is worth taking advice from a corporate solicitor to fully understand the implications and options available to you in the event of sudden incapacity and ensuring there is a contingency plan in place to ensure the limited company can continue to operate on a day-to-day basis.
+If operating via a limited company it is worth taking advice from a corporate solicitor to fully understand the implications and options available to you in the event of sudden incapacity and ensure there is a contingency plan in place to ensure the limited company can continue to operate on a day-to-day basis.